inowas/morpheus/concepts/2024-04-12 - Groups From GeoNode/Import Groups from GeoNode.md

 # Rabbit holes — Details about the solution worth calling out to avoid problems

-We can try to convince the users of GeoNode to authenticate and register with Keycloak by adding texts to the GeoNode login page or hiding the normal login page.
+We can try to convince the users of GeoNode to authenticate and register with Keycloak only by adding texts to the GeoNode login page or hiding the normal login page.
 This requires theming GeoNode.
 See https://docs.geonode.org/en/master/basic/theme/index.html and our GeoNode repo at https://gitlab.junghanns.it/inowas/datahub.
 This might be a lot of effort though.
+In general forcing users to only authenticate and register with Keycloak is preferred but it requires customization of the GeoNode system, which is a lot of effort and might require external support (as already discussed in a meeting with the GeoNode team).

 # No-gos — Anything specifically excluded from the concept: functionality or use cases we intentionally aren’t covering to fit the appetite or make the problem tractable